 What Does the Associated Students Board of Directors Do?

-Throughout the year, members of the Board of Directors dedicate their time advocating for fellow students at the local, state and national levels.
-On campus, the members of the Board of Directors attend college participatory committees to ensure that students’ voices are heard.
-The Director of External Affairs represents all Moorpark College students at the monthly Ventura County Community College District (VCCCD) Board of Trustee meetings.
-Additionally, the AS Board Members attend state conferences for the California Community College Student Affairs Association (CCSAAA) and the Student Senate for California Community Colleges (SSCCC).
-Finally, during the spring semester, the Board of Directors travels to Washington D.C. to meet with congressmen and senators to advocate for community college student issues, such as increasing Pell Grants, lowering textbook prices, and keeping higher education affordable.
+Throughout the year, Associated Students Directors dedicate their time advocating for fellow students at the local, state and national levels.
+On campus, AS Board members attend college participatory committees to ensure that students are represented and heard.
+These college committees discuss campus policy & procedures which include Fiscal Planning, Curriculum review, Distance Education, Student Success & Equity, Facilities Master Plan & Technology , Campus Environment & Sustainability, Basic Skills, and Accreditation.
+The External Affairs Director represents Moorpark College students at the monthly Ventura County Community College District (VCCCD) Board of Trustee meetings.
+Additionally, AS Board Members attend state conferences for the California Community College Student Affairs Association (CCCSAA) and the Student Senate for California Community Colleges (SSCCC) General Assembly.
+During the spring semester, the Board travels to Washington D.C. to attend the National Advocacy Conference for community colleges.
+They make appointments on Capitol Hill with congressmen and senators to discuss student issues and advocate for Higher Education.
+Some of these issues include increasing and maintaining Pell Grants, student loan reform, the California Dream Act and keeping higher education affordable.

 Moorpark College Student Life